 7.2.
 Dogfighting – PC 597.5

 Penal Code 597.5 PC is the State’s dogfighting law.
-People violate this law if they:
+You violate this law if you:

-- own or train a dog with the intent to enter it in a dogfight,
+- own or train a dog with the intent to enter it into a dogfight,

-- cause a dog to injure or kill another dog in a preplanned dogfight, and/or
+- cause a dog to injure or kill another dog for amusement or gain,

 - watch a dogfight as a spectator.